-This ride takes you on a big circle route around the Sugarloaf Peak trail system.
+This 14 mile ride takes you on a big circle route around the north half of the Sugarloaf Peak trail system.

 Need to Know

 Winter weather is to-die-for, summer weather, you might die here.
 Help might find you in the winter, but is very unlikely in the summer.
 Plan accordingly.
 You can always walk out to the canal and find civilization, but carrying water with you would make it an adventure rather than a crisis.
 Be smart.

 Short sections of this trail measure over 30% grade, despite what the app says.